Aluminium borohydride

-Aluminium borohydride, also known as aluminium tetrahydroborate, (in American English, aluminum borohydride and aluminum tetrahydroborate, respectively) is the chemical compound with the formula Al(BH4)3.
+Aluminium borohydride, also known as aluminium tetrahydroborate, is the chemical compound with the formula Al(BH4)3.
 It is a volatile pyrophoric liquid which is used as a reducing agent in laboratories.
 Unlike most other metal–borohydrides, which are ionic structures, aluminium borohydride is a covalent compound.

 Preparation

 Aluminium borohydride is formed by the reaction between sodium borohydride with aluminium chloride: